 The Aqueon 40 gallon breeder tank is perfect for all aquarists, from beginners to experts.

 Made from a high quality and durable glass, this tank has smooth silicone edges to prevent any leaks.
-It is a solid and sturdy tank which would make a great breeder aquarium.
+It is a solid and sturdy tank that would make a great breeder aquarium.

 Aqueon are a well-known brand within the aquarium industry, they produce these aquariums in many different sizes and styles.